MilkySalamander/Commands/Streamlabs Chatbot/cotd/README.md

 A list of the available variable names and their contents for your convenience:
 Variable Name | Example | Description
 --------------|---------|------------
-trackName | MIXTA VIA | The name of the track of the day authorName | Erizel  | The name of the author of the track trackTMXLink | https://trackmania.exchange/maps/26727  | The tmx link to the track of the day (returns "Track not found on TMX" if no link can be found) authorTime | 44.981 | The author time of the track of the day goldTime | 48.000 | The gold medal time of the track of the day silverTime | 54.000 | The silver medal time of the track of the day bronzeTime | 1:08.000 | The bronze medal time of the track of the day countdown | 1 hour 5 minutes 58 seconds | How much time remains before the start of the next cotd stage | Qualification | The current stage of the cotd (will either return 'Qualification' or 'Knockout')
+{trackName} | MIXTA VIA | The name of the track of the day {authorName} | Erizel  | The name of the author of the track {trackTMXLink} | https://trackmania.exchange/maps/26727  | The tmx link to the track of the day (returns "Track not found on TMX" if no link can be found)
+{authorTime} | 44.981 | The author time of the track of the day {goldTime} | 48.000 | The gold medal time of the track of the day {silverTime} | 54.000 | The silver medal time of the track of the day {bronzeTime} | 1:08.000 | The bronze medal time of the track of the day {countdown} | 1 hour 5 minutes 58 seconds | How much time remains before the start of the next cotd {stage} | Qualification | The current stage of the cotd (will either return 'Qualification' or 'Knockout')

 ### Premade Examples
-Here are some premade examples of what to put in the Displayes Message boxes if you desire a different output, or if you are looking for inspiration:
+Here are some premade examples of what to put in the Displayed Message boxes if you desire a different output, or if you are looking for inspiration:
 Text to Copy/Paste | Example Evaluation | Notes
 -------------------|--------------------|------
 The current TOTD is '{trackName}' by {authorName} with an author time of {authorTime}.
 COTD {stage} stage in progress! | The current TOTD is 'MIXTA VIA' by Erizel with an author time of 44.981.
 COTD Qualification stage in progress! | (during COTD), Default